-Central Government
+Scottish Government

-Central government has effective control over the general operations of the council - it is responsible for providing the statutory framework within which the council operates, provides the majority of its funding in the form of grants and prescribes the terms of many transactions that the council has with other parties (e.g. council tax bills, housing benefits).
+The Scottish Government has effective control over the general operations of the council - it is responsible for providing the statutory framework within which the council operates, provides the majority of its funding in the form of grants and prescribes the terms of many transactions that the council has with other parties (e.g. council tax bills, housing benefits).
 Grants received from government departments are set out in the subjective analysis in Note 6.